microsoft/autogen/samples/apps/autogen-studio/README.md

 ## Capabilities

-AutoGen Studio proposes some high-level concepts that help compose agents to solve tasks.
+AutoGen Studio proposes some high-level concepts.

 **Agent Workflow**: An agent workflow is a specification of a set of agents that can work together to accomplish a task.
 The simplest version of this is a setup with two agents – a user proxy agent (that represents a user i.e. it compiles code and prints result) and an assistant that can address task requests (e.g., generating plans, writing code, evaluating responses, proposing error recovery steps, etc.).
 A more complex flow could be a group chat where even more agents work towards a solution.